‘Days Of Our Lives’ Spoilers: Scheming Jade Pushes Claire To Make Sex Tape With Theo And Leak It Online

 Jade feels that a sex tape would be the solution to Claire’s problems.
 Theo would love the added kink to their love life and if Claire leaked the tape online, she would get an instant social media presence.
 The tape could be her answer to at least getting her name out there and people could then be exposed to her musical talent.

-Celeb Dirty Laundry reports that Jade will then proceed to list the famous stars who made sex tapes and then became famous, people such as Kim Kardashian and Paris Hilton.
+Celeb Dirty Laundry reported that Jade will then proceed to list the famous stars who made sex tapes and then became famous, people such as Kim Kardashian and Paris Hilton.

 Days of Our Lives certainly does not have a shortage of sex scandals: first a sex addict and now a possible sex tape!